 And since then, Blue Cave became one of the most popular destination spots, enticing 100,000 visitors every summer.

-When should you visit the Blue Cave in Croatia?
+When you should visit the Blue Cave in Croatia

 May and September are deemed to be the best months to visit Blue Cave.
 At this time the usually turbulent and rough Adriatic Sea is calm and pacified.

 Since there are no stringent rules for visiting the magical site of the cave, tourists can visit it on their own at any time of the year.

 But if you want to hire the services of travel agencies to visit Blue Cave, then the tours from Split to Bisevo Island are only available between April and November.
 Apart from these months, traveling in the Adriatic Sea is dangerous because of the storms creating turbulence in the waters.

 If you want to travel with other tourists and feel safe traveling with a big group to this remote island, May and September are the ideal months.
 However, if you can’t stand long queues and heavy crowds, then book a package in April or October.